lbryio/spec/index.md

 3. Inefficiencies from price controls.
 Any system that does not allow a price to float freely creates inefficiencies.
 If the set price is too low, there is speculation and rent-seeking.
 If the price is too high, people are excluded from a good that it would otherwise be beneficial for them to purchase.

 Instead, LBRY has an algorithmic design built into consensus that encourage URLs to flow to their highest valued use.
 Following [Coase](https://en.wikipedia.org/wiki/Coase_theorem), this staking design allows for clearly defined rules, low transaction costs, and no information asymmetry, minimizing inefficiency in URL allocation.

-Finally, it's important to note that _only_ vanity URLs have this property.
-Permanent URLs that are short and memorable (like `lbry://myclaimname#a`) exist and are available for the minimal cost of issuing a transaction.

 ### Transactions